 - Electric Shocks

 Electric shocks are regarded as one of the most severe risks faced by welders.
 Electric shocks can cause serious injury and sometimes, even death.
 Electric shocks happen when workers bring two metals with high voltage in contact.
 The most common type of electric shock during the welding process is secondary voltage shock, which can range from twenty to one hundred volts.
 It is important to note that it requires just a shot of 50 volts of current or less to kill a human.

 - Injuries due to insufficient Personal Protective Equipment (PPE)

 Personal protective equipment (PPE) helps in keeping welders safe from injury.
-For example, burns are regarded as the most common occurring welding injury and PPE allows total freedom of movement whilst providing proper protection from all sorts of welding hazards.
-Due to high durability and safety, fire resistant clothing and leather is recommended for use in welding environments.
-This is largely because synthetic materials such as polyester and rayon melt when they are exposed to extreme heating conditions.
+For example, burns are regarded as the most commonly occurring welding injury.
+PPE allows total freedom of movement whilst providing proper protection from all sorts of welding hazards.
+Due to high durability and safety, fire-resistant clothing and leather are recommended for use in welding environments.
+This is because synthetic materials such as polyester and rayon melt when they are exposed to extreme heating conditions.
 Welding leathers are recommended when performing perpendicular or overhead welding.